 When Canon announced the EOS R camera system, it also announced a new lens mount – the RF mount.
 The RF mount is different from Canon’s other lens mounts, EF and EF-S, in a few ways.

-See also Dog Collar With Camera
+See also Action Camera 4k+

 The first difference is that the RF mount is wider.
 This allows for the placement of the lens mount contacts on the lens itself, rather than on the camera body.
 This makes the lenses more compact.